ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   evaluated_msg, blinded_msg, info, tweaked_key)
 ~~~

+The Finalize function is defined in {{OPRF, Section 3.3.3}}.
+If this
-If this succeeds, the Client then constructs a Token as follows:
+succeeds, the Client then constructs a Token as follows:

 ~~~
 struct {